-Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning.
+Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research based instructional strategies, and scaffolds to support and enhance student learning.

-- The materials include a Teacher Program Guide to introduce the program, describe program components and online materials, provide an online navigation guide, provide support notes for teachers, describe the pedagogy, Texas Essential Knowledge and Skills (TEKS), Limited English Proficiency Standards (LEPS), and describe the engineering design process of Define, Assess, Plan, Implement and Communication (DAPIC). - The materials are organized to facilitate ease of implementation and use.
-The Teacher Textbook contains an overview of the components, similar to the Teacher Program Guide.
+- The materials include guidance and recommendations in the Teacher Program Guide Grades K-8 Science, with a program introduction, program components, TEKS, LEPS, and a navigation guide to online resources.
+Within the guide, materials provide an explanation of the different components and how they are used.
+This resource also includes teacher guidance for getting started with the material with embedded technology.
+For example, materials explain the use of materials such as online libraries, Teacher Textbook lessons, Student Textbook activities, and assessment tools. - The materials are organized to facilitate ease of implementation and use.
+The Teacher Textbook - Grade 1 Science contains an overview of the components similar to the Teacher Program Guide.
 When the lessons begin, an overview guide lists the TEKS taught, scaffolding information, objective, and misconceptions.
-Next, the lesson plan lays out the time that will be required, the materials needed, and the time estimation for each activity. - The materials include a Learn by Doing STEAM Activity Reader Grade 1 Teacher Edition.
+Next, the lesson plan lays out the time that will be required, the materials needed, and the time estimation for each activity. - The materials include a Learn By Doing STEAM Activity Reader Book Grade 1 Teacher Edition.
 This book provides reading guidance, comprehension skills, and support for creating and editing drafts.
 It also includes teacher guidance for activities, vocabulary, the scientific method systems, the design engineering process, and safety in the classroom.